Diageo is one of the world’s largest alcoholic beverage companies, with a portfolio spanning 180 countries and 13 billion-dollar brands.

 The Challenge

-Challenge: For heritage brands, tradition is both an asset and a constraint.
+For heritage brands, tradition is both an asset and a constraint.

 Guinness carries more than 300 years of cultural weight - but the world around it is changing fast.
 With health consciousness reshaping drinking habits, global distribution models under pressure, and younger audiences seeking new kinds of experiences, how can Guinness change with the times without diluting what makes it timeless?